MichaelSimiyu-Truth/Agro-connect/README.md

   ## Usage

 **Access the application:**
-Open your web browser and go to http://127.0.0.1:8000/.
+Open your web browser and go to ``` bash http://127.0.0.1:8000/.```

 **Login or Signup:**

-Create an account if you don't have one.
+- Create an account if you don't have one.
-Login with your credentials.
+- Login with your credentials.
-Explore the features:
+- Explore the features:

 **Farmers**
 Browse products.